 Unfortunately, there isn’t an easy way to clear extra language files manually.
 I recommend using CleanMyMac X for this purpose because it really saves time.

-Get CleanMyMac X (a link to a free edition)
+- Get CleanMyMac X (a link to a free download).

-Then, choose System Junk tab in the sidebar
+- Then, choose the System Junk tab in the sidebar

 #6: Clear out attachments and downloads

-Whether you are using the built-in Mac Mail application, or a third-party app, or one that you login through a web browser, there is a good chance that email downloads are taking up space in your Mac.
+Whether you are using the built-in Mac Mail application, a third-party app, or one that you log in through a web browser, there is a good chance that email downloads are taking up space in your Mac.
 You could have years worth of downloads sitting there, waiting to be deleted, so now is your chance to clear out this junk.

-Go through Downloads and drag everything into the Trash that is taking up more space than you want.
+Go through Downloads and drag everything that is taking up more space than you want into the Trash.
 You can also change settings within Mail or other email providers to avoid automatic downloads, thereby saving you even more space in the future.